-We must also protect and safeguard the Company's Business Confidential Information (BCI), which includes HCSC's Intellectual Property and Trade Secrets, financial information, customer lists, system data, system configuration as well as any confidential information about our company processes and operations.
+We must also protect and safeguard the Company's BCI, which includes HCSC's Intellectual Property and Trade Secrets, financial information, customer lists, system data, system configuration as well as any confidential information about our company processes and operations.
 We have a responsibility to avoid any improper use or disclosure of our BCI and other proprietary information to competitors, suppliers, contractors or Company workers that are not authorized to receive such information.
 Remember, any discussions related to potential business relationships, purchases, mergers or acquisitions or other organizational changes should not be shared with anyone outside the Company, and should only be shared on a "need to know" basis within the Company.

-Refer to Proper Use of Corporate Assets section for more information on BCI.
+Refer to Proper Use of Corporate Assets section for more information on BCI

-An employee or contingent worker should never share PII or BCI on any social media platform (e.g. Facebook, LinkedIn, Twitter, Instagram or similar digital communication channels) unless authorized to do so on behalf of the Company.
+Company workers should never share PII or BCI on any social media platform (e.g. Facebook, LinkedIn, Meta, Twitter, X, Instagram, Threads, Nextdoor, Pinterest, Reddit, Snapchat, TikTok, WhatsApp, YouTube).

-Q. I always struggle with establishing a new password; where can I find more information about HCSC's password requirements?

-A. Visit the Information Security intranet site to review our password management policy and standards.
+- Q. I always struggle with establishing a new password; where can I find more information about HCSC's password requirements? - A. Visit the Information Security intranet site to review our password management policy and standards.

-You should never post information or engage in online conversations that may directly relate to an HCSC product, service or situation without first obtaining Company approval.
+You should never post information or engage in online conversations that may directly relate to any HCSC product, service or situation without first obtaining Company approval.
 (Please refer to Use of Social Media section.)